 \end{enumerate}

 We choose Clementi's Sonatina Op.36 for our corpus, because it is a must-learn repertoire for piano students, so it's easy to find performers with a wide range of skill level to record the corpus.
-These sonatinas are in classical style, so the learned model can easily be extended to other classical era works like Mozart and Haydn.
+These sonatinas are classical works, so the learned model can easily be extended to other classical era works like Mozart and Haydn.
 There are six sonatinas included in Op.36, the first five have three movements each, and the last one has two movements.
 The titles and time signatures of all the pieces are listed in Table \ref{tab:cleminfo}

 \begin{table}